(From my newsletter dated .. ummm .. early 2018?)

 Workaholism in Microsoft and Apple

 Even Melinda Gates, wife of Bill, has spoken out against workaholism.
 In the early Microsoft and Apple days, everyone worked crazy hours and achieved incredible results.
 But a year later they were all gone.
-And of course Steve Jobs died young.
+And, of course and tragically, Steve Jobs died young.

 However it’s one thing for me to be conscious of these workaholic perils, and quite another to change the workaholic habits I’ve spent decades cultivating.